Howard College: Organization and administration

 As defined by the Texas Legislature, the official service area of Howard College is Howard, Dawson, Martin, Glasscock, Sterling, Coke, Tom Green, Concho, Irion, Schleicher, Sutton, Menard, and Kimble counties.

 Academics

-The college has 4,623 students of which 33% are full-time.
+The college has 4,623 students of which 33 percent are full-time.
 It offers 41 majors in 17 programs and is accredited by The Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.